Space Policy Institute Alumna Jenn Makins with Astronaut Sunita Williams

 TRENT SCHINDLERis a first-year student at the Space Policy Institute.
 Trent graduated with a B.S. in Physics in 1995 from the University of Alabama at Birmingham, where he performed research in the area of high-pressure physics.
 He went on to receive an M.S. in Meteorology from Penn State University in 2000, with an interdisciplinary concentration in the fields of planetary atmospheres, exoplanets, and astrobiology.
 Since graduation Trent has worked in the area of scientific animation and visualization.
 His work has appeared widely in print, broadcast, and Web media, including among others Nature, PBS NOVA, Scientific American, and CNN.
 Trent is currently a member of the Scientific Visualization Studio at NASA's Goddard Space Flight Center, where he creates visualizations based on remote-sensing datasets from Earth science missions.

 JORDAN SOTUDEH is a first year student at the Space Policy Institute.
 He studied at La Sorbonne and New York University, where he received a B.A. in International Relations (Honors), Anthropology, French, a minor in Creative Writing and a certificate in Political Economy, graduating magna cum laude in 2012.
 His thesis paper, published in Inquiry, uses statistical analyses to test the effects of the Internet on antigovernment demonstrations around the globe.
-Jordan has worked with CyberDissidents.org, iSpaces cloud computing, MaisonRouge artists in Paris, Belize Valley Archaeological Reconnaisance, LitWorld grass-roots education, IMUNA, and currently serves as Staff Assistant at the Space Policy Institute.
+Jordan has worked with CyberDissidents.org, iSpaces cloud computing, MaisonRouge artists in Paris, Belize Valley Archaeological Reconnaisance, LitWorld grass-roots education, IMUNA, and currently serves as Staff Assistant at the Space Policy Institute and Researcher for the 2014 Space Security Index.

 SPI Director Awarded AIAA Durand Lectureship in Public Service